 Some of the less significant factors in the model were surface imperviousness, age of animal, month animal received.
 Whilst one would think that imperviousness would correlate with level of development discussed above, it is probably less significant because of the fact that many of these animals would have been found on roads and carparks etc., which even in rural areas are an impervious surface which may have reduced the significance of this factor.
 The age of the animals, specifically being a juvenile showed some significance.
-This may be due to waning maternal antibodies making them susceptible to diseases (REF) or that these young animals were more likely to be killed by other means and also happened to have CDV concurrently.
+This may be due to waning maternal antibodies, making them susceptible to diseases (REF) or that these young animals were more likely to be killed by other means and also happened to have CDV concurrently.
 As discussed in Taylor and Wilson 2021, there maybe I higher risk for CDV during the breeding season, which may explain the significance of the month received

 The results of this study may have important implications for surveillance and conservation efforts.
 By identifying areas of intense human development as areas of highest risk for disease it may be possible to focus surveillance efforts in these areas, allowing outbreaks to be identified earlier.
 It may even be possible in these urban areas to instigate a citizens science program using a reporting application similar to that used for rabies in skunks in Colorado (Pepin et al. 2017).
 This may allow for vaccination programs in the face of outbreaks which threaten more vulnerable mammal species.